An account receivable aging report is a record that shows the unpaid balance of the invoice along with its duration.

 The findings from accounts receivable aging reports may be improved in various ways.
 First, accounts receivable are derivations of the extension of credit.
 If a company experiences difficulty collecting accounts, as evidenced by the accounts receivable aging report, specific customers may be extended business on a cash-only basis.
 Therefore, the aging report helps lay out credit and selling practices.

 Companies will use the information on an accounts receivable aging report to create collection letters to send to customers with overdue balances.
-Accounts receivable aging reports mailed to customers along with the month-end statement or collection letter provides a detailed account of outstanding items.
+Accounts receivable aging reports mailed to customers along with the month-end statement or collection letter provide a detailed account of outstanding items.
 Therefore, an accounts receivable aging report may be utilized by internal as well as external individuals.